loopandlearn/news/docs/index.md

 ### `Trio` Tip

-If you add manual glucose in Trio and would like to force a `loop`, you can do so as follows:
+If your *Trio* app isn’t `looping` because you are missing glucose values:

+1. Open the History screen in the Trio app
-1. Open the history and tap upper right to add manual glucose.
+2. Tap the + on the top right to add a manual glucose value
-2. After adding it, long press the `loop` status ring and if Trio has enough information, it will `loop`
-    * Depending on the size of the gap, you may need to enter several readings before Trio will make a decision
-    * If your glucose is higher or lower than you expect, take manual action
+3. After adding a glucose reading, press and hold the `loop` indicator (to the right of BG on the main screen)

+What helps:

+* Add 3 glucose values about 4–5 minutes apart within 20 minutes.

+Note: If all 3 values are exactly the same, the algorithm might ignore them.
+This is because *Trio* looks for realistic changes in glucose, not repeated numbers.

 ## News from `ATTD`